 This is not one project.
 This is a coordinated push across every major infrastructure category.
 For homeowners and buyers in Palm Beach County, understanding where this money is going matters for long-term property values.

-What is Delray Beach actually building?
+What is Delray Beach building?

-Water Treatment Plant ($160M + $30M): Groundbreaking took place on February 4, 2026.
-The facility is designed to meet stricter EPA standards for filtering PFAS, the "forever chemicals" that have been a growing concern nationally.
-An additional $30 million covers deep-injection wells for waste disposal.
 The project is financed through utility revenue bonds, repaid by water and sewer customer bills with no property tax increase.
 Delray also expects approximately $15 million over seven years from the national PFAS lawsuit settlement.
-Completion is expected early 2028.

-Beach Restoration ($19.2M): The second major restoration in five years covers 2.65 miles of shoreline from south of Hidden Harbor Drive to south of Atlantic Dunes Park.
 The U.S. Army Corps of Engineers stated the project "protects Delray Beach's homes, businesses, and critical infrastructure."
-Long-time resident Jennifer Server told WPTV the shoreline has receded so much that water now reaches condo buildings where people once lay on dry sand.
-Work runs from January to May, before the sea turtle nesting season.
-Delray Beach recently earned a Blue Flag award for meeting international safety and environmental standards, which has driven increased home demand.
+Long-time resident Jennifer Server told WPTV the shoreline had receded so much that water was reaching condo buildings where people once lay on dry sand.

-A1A and Road Improvements ($10.5M): A $2.2 million FDOT project along 1.55 miles of South Ocean Boulevard includes regrading swales for drainage, adding flashing beacons at five crosswalks, upgrading pedestrian signals, and improving sidewalks.
-A separate $8.3 million A1A resurfacing project through Highland Beach adds five-foot bike lanes in both directions.
-Both projects are nearly complete as of February 2026.
+A $2.2 million FDOT project along 1.55 miles of South Ocean Boulevard included regrading swales for drainage, adding flashing beacons at five crosswalks, upgrading pedestrian signals, and improving sidewalks.

-Skye Apartments ($80M private): A joint venture by 13th Floor Investments, Key International, CDS International Holdings, and Wexford Capital is building 327 units at 2350 S. Congress Avenue on the former Office Depot campus.
-The $80 million project is financed by CIBC Bank USA.
-Units range from studios to three-bedroom townhomes, 560 to 1,770 square feet.
-Completion is expected in 2027.
+A joint venture by 13th Floor Investments, Key International, CDS International Holdings, and Wexford Capital is building 327 units at 2350 S. Congress Avenue on the former Office Depot campus.

-G.O.
-Bonds ($120M): Voters approved $120 million in bonds in March 2023.
-Of that, $100 million goes to public safety, with roughly 80% of it toward a new police station to replace the current 36-year-old facility at 300 W. Atlantic Ave.
-The remaining $20 million funds park upgrades, primarily Catherine Strong Park renovations.
+Voters approved $120 million in bonds in March 2023.
+Of that, $100 million goes to public safety, with roughly 80% toward a new police station to replace the current 36-year-old facility at 300 W. Atlantic Ave.

 Considering buying or investing in Delray Beach?
 Infrastructure spending is one of the strongest predictors of long-term property appreciation.
 Talk to a real estate agent near Delray Beach who tracks these projects.
 Reach out to The Mastropieri Group or call (561) 287-7000.